LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Supported operating systems:

 -  Debian >= 9, Ubuntu >= 16.04
--  Fedora >= 25
+-  Fedora >= 25, RHEL/CentOS >= 7
 -  Flatcar Container Linux
 -  HypriotOS >= 1.0.1
--  RHEL/CentOS >= 7

 The official ``kubeadm`` utility is used to quickly create production environments and manage their life-cycle.
 This tool had became stable and supported since the Kubernetes 1.13 release.
-[8] Install it using the instructions found `here <https://kubernetes.io/docs/setup/independent/install-kubeadm/>`__.
-Other pre-requisite steps include disabling swap partitions, enabling IP forwarding, and installing docker.
-On RHEL/CentOS, SELinux needs to be disabled as it is not supported for use with kubeadm.
+[8] Pre-requisite steps include disabling swap partitions, enabling IP forwarding, and installing a container runtime interface (CRI) such as ``containerd`` or ``CRI-O``.
+On Fedora-based distributions, SELinux needs to be disabled as it is not supported for use with kubeadm.

 .. code-block:: sh